Typically career faculty promotion reviews have three levels of review:

 - Department/Unit head review and recommendation

 The unit committee should review, evaluate, and critically discuss the full file.
-Following this discussion, the committee should conduct a vote by signed ballot.
-The signed ballots should be confidentially retained; only the final vote tally is to be revealed in the committee’s report.
+Following this discussion, the committee should conduct a vote; only the final vote tally is to be revealed in the committee’s report.

 Given the wide range of positions and instructional responsibilities held by career faculty, it is difficult to provide general guidance for the review and analysis of a promotion file.
 Representative matters for consideration are listed below; relevant elements from this list should be complemented by other considerations appropriate to the particular candidate for promotion.